 What is included in a Hajj package?
 All Nusuk packages are all-inclusive: visa issuance, flights, accommodation in Makkah and Madinah, catering, ground transportation, Mashair tent services, and religious guidance.
 You do not apply for the visa separately — it is issued as part of the package.

 How much does Hajj cost?
 Package prices vary by country of origin and accommodation tier.
 From the United States, estimated costs for Hajj 2026 range from $11,000 to $15,000 depending on occupancy and hotel category, according to Nusuk-authorised providers.
 From the United Kingdom, budget packages start from approximately £4,500 to £5,700 per person.
 Standard packages globally range from $5,000 to $7,000, premium packages from $9,000 to $12,000, and luxury packages from $12,000 to $17,000.
+For a breakdown of costs, see our Umrah costs guide (many expenses overlap).

 Important: Registration on the Nusuk platform does not guarantee a Hajj place.
 Packages are limited and allocated on a first-come, first-served basis once sales open.